gohugoio/hugo/docs/content/extras/shortcodes.md

 ## Using a shortcode

-In your content files, a shortcode can be called by using '`{{%/* name parameters */%}}`' respectively.
-Shortcodes are space delimited (parameters with spaces can be quoted).
+In your content files, a shortcode can be called by using the `{{%/* name parameters */%}}` form.
+Shortcode parameters are space delimited.
+Parameters with spaces can be quoted.

 The first word is always the name of the shortcode.
 Parameters follow the name.
+Depending upon how the shortcode is defined, the parameters may be named, positional or both (although you can't mixed parameter types in a single call).
 The format for named parameters models that of HTML with the format `name="value"`.